parrt/msds692/hw/pipeline.md

 ### Reading JSON data

 Parsing JSON is beyond the scope of this class, but we still need to know how to use libraries that read this JSON in.
-We're going to make a program that reads in JSON and spits out CSV:
+We're going to make a program called `xml2json.py` that reads in JSON and spits out CSV:

 ```bash
 $ python json2csv.py < /tmp/t.json